The Science of Sulfates: Is SLS harmful?

 Cosmetic Products That Might Use Sulfates

 The first step is always awareness, right?
 Once you realize the impact of sulfates, you will see them invading every region of your self-care routine.
 If you do a quick investigation you will probably see that sulfates are in most of your bathroom products.
 Shampoo, toothpaste, and lotions, for example, all have varying degrees of sulfates in their ingredients.
-As a foaming agent, sulfates are likely in anything that foams.
+Used as a foaming agent, sulfates are likely to be found in anything that foams.

 But no need to fear!
 The scientific community has not found conclusive evidence that sulfates are dangerous for us.
 Even if they are everywhere, there’s no real reason to clear your cabinet and opt for bad breath.
 It could be like how water is in most fruits and veggies, which is not a bad thing at all!